-- Before applying a pesticide, inspect the area for both harmful and beneficial insect populations, and use pesticides only when a threshold of damage has been indicated. - Consider biological control agents, lures, baits, and pheromones as alternatives to insecticides for pest management. - If a granular formulation will control the pest, choose it over liquid. formulations.
-Granular versions of pesticides are known to be less hazardous to bees. - Restrict applications to early morning or evening when pollinators are not as active. - Avoid applying pesticides during bloom season, and mow first to remove blooms, including those of flowering weeds such as white clover. - Avoid application during unusually low temperatures or when dew is forecast. - Use the latest spray technologies, such as drift-reduction nozzles to prevent offsite translocation of pesticide.
+- ❖ Before applying a pesticide, inspect the area for both harmful and beneficial insect populations, and use pesticides only when a threshold of damage has been indicated. - Consider biological control agents, lures, baits, and pheromones as alternatives to insecticides for pest management. - ❖ When insecticides (or other pesticides) are needed, select those with a lower impact on pollinators, such as chlorantraniliprole. - ❖ If a granular formulation will control the pest, choose it over liquid. formulations.
+Granular versions of pesticides are known to be less hazardous to bees. - Restrict applications to early morning or evening when pollinators are not as active. - Avoid applying pesticides during bloom season, and mow first to remove blooms, including those of flowering weeds such as white clover. - ❖ Avoid application during unusually low temperatures or when dew is forecast. - Use the latest spray technologies, such as drift-reduction nozzles to prevent off-site translocation of pesticide.